ARC HeRO Project

 Abbotsford Recreation Centre, 2499 McMillan Road, Abbotsford BC

-Project design kicked off in fall 2023 and accessibility improvements to the wheelchair pool lifts were completed at that time.
-Design is to be completed in Q2 2024 with construction beginning soon after.
-Construction is anticipated to be wrapped up in Q3 2025.
+- Project design kicked off in fall 2023 and accessibility improvements to the wheelchair pool lifts were completed at that time.

-This project is funded in part by the Government of Canada through the Green and Inclusive Community Buildings Program.
+This project is funded in part by the Government of Canada through the Green and Inclusive Community Buildings Program and by the BC Provincial Government through the Growing Communities Fund.